Skip to content

 You've designed your RF system, picked a nice antenna, and everything works on the bench.
 Then someone asks: "Are we compliant?"
 And suddenly you're digging through FCC Part 15.247 or ETSI EN 300 328 trying to figure out whether your effective radiated power is legal.

-The reality is that regulatory bodies don't care about your transmitter output power in isolation.
-They care about what's actually being radiated into free space — and that means accounting for every dB of gain and loss between your PA output and the antenna's far field.
-That's where EIRP and ERP come in.
+Here's the thing — regulatory bodies don't care about your transmitter output power in isolation.
+They care about what's actually being radiated into free space.
+That means accounting for every dB of gain and loss between your PA output and the antenna's far field.
+Every connector, every inch of coax, every bit of antenna gain.
+That's where EIRP and ERP come in, and getting them right is the difference between passing certification and redesigning your entire RF chain.

-Let's break down the math, walk through a real-world example, and show you how to quickly determine your compliance margin — or figure out the maximum antenna gain you're allowed to use.
+Let's break down the math, walk through a real-world example, and show you how to quickly determine your compliance margin — or figure out the maximum antenna gain you're allowed to use before you cross into illegal territory.

 EIRP vs. ERP: Getting the Definitions Straight

-These two terms are often confused, and mixing them up can cost you 2.15 dB of margin — which matters when you're right at the limit.
+These two terms get confused constantly, and mixing them up can cost you 2.15 dB of margin.
+When you're right at the limit, that's the difference between compliant and non-compliant.

-EIRP (Effective Isotropic Radiated Power) is the total power that would need to be radiated by an isotropic antenna to produce the same peak power density as your actual antenna in its direction of maximum gain:
+EIRP (Effective Isotropic Radiated Power) is the total power that would need to be radiated by an isotropic antenna (a theoretical point source that radiates equally in all directions) to produce the same peak power density as your actual antenna in its direction of maximum gain.
+The calculation is straightforward:

 EIRP (dBm)=PTXLcable+Gantenna (dBi)\text{EIRP (dBm)} = P_{TX} - L_{cable} + G_{antenna} \text{ (dBi)}

 ERP (Effective Radiated Power) uses a half-wave dipole as the reference instead of an isotropic radiator.
-Since a dipole has 2.15 dBi of gain:
+Since a real dipole has 2.15 dBi of gain over isotropic (it's directional, not a perfect sphere), the relationship is:

 ERP (dBm)=EIRP (dBm)2.15\text{ERP (dBm)} = \text{EIRP (dBm)} - 2.15